ahmedmamdouh29004/ahmedmamdouh29004/README.md

 ## 🚀 About Me

-Data Analyst focused on transforming raw data into meaningful insights that support business decisions.
-Skilled in analyzing datasets, identifying trends, and building clear reporting solutions.
+Data Analyst focused on translating business problems into analytical solutions using data exploration, visualization, and reporting.

 ---